PraveenCody/Online-Course-Registration-using-Springboot/README.md

 # Online-Course-Registration-using-Springboot
-Basic Online course registration system for students using HTML, CSS, Java, Springboot.
+Basic Online course registration system for students using HTML, CSS, Java, Springboot with Thymeleaf.